-2. Alternatively referred to as a vertical bar, the pipe is a computer keyboard key "|" that is two vertical lines above one another and commonly looks like a full vertical line.
-This symbol is commonly found on the same United States qwerty keyboard key as the back slash key.
+3. Alternatively known as a vertical bar, the pipe is a computer keyboard key "|" is a vertical line, sometimes depicted with a gap.
+This symbol is found on the same United States QWERTY keyboard key as the backslash key.

 Where is the pipe on the keyboard?

 How to create a pipe

 Creating the | symbol on a U.S. keyboard